AmrBenSalem/AWS-SAA-C02-Course/README.md

 Static website hosting creates a **website endpoint**.

-This is influenced by the bucket name and region it is in.
-This cannot be changed.
+For the bucket to be used with the registred DNS, it should have the following name pattern : (DNS : example.com | Bucket : top10.example.com).
+A DNS record (A with alias) has to be created to route from DNS -> S3.

 You can use a custom domain for a bucket, but then the bucket name matters.
 The name of the bucket must match the domain.

 #### 1.4.2.1.
 Offloading

-Instead of using EC2 to host an entire website, the compute service can generate a HTML file which points to the resources hosted on a static bucket.
-This ensures the media is retrieved from S3 and not EC2.
+Instead of using EC2 to host an entire website, the website can load (or redirect to) resources hosted on a static bucket (e.g. images).
+Better costs in general.

 #### 1.4.2.2.
 Out-of-band pages

-This may be an error page to display maintenance if the server goes offline.
-We could then change our DNS and move customers to a backup website on S3.
+Load static pages (e.g. error pages) from S3.
+Good in cases of showing error or maintenance pages (e.g. website is in maintenance, meaning EC2 won't work, better use S3 static hosting for that)

 #### 1.4.2.3.
 S3 Pricing